jwd2a/justindav.is/_posts/2017/2017-03-31-the-importance-of-troubleshooting-protocol.md

 Back to the boat ramp.

-With the boat now pulled out of the water, I decided that this is it - the melting rubber has finally killed the iginition, and we need to replace it.
+With the boat now pulled out of the water, I decided that this is it - the melting rubber has finally killed the ignition, and we need to replace it.
 A trip to West Marine, and we had a new ignition in hand.

 ## Troubleshooting 101